How Do I Remove Public Records From Google?

 Almost every internet user knows that you can find nearly anything under the sun on Google.
 The search engine covers a wide array of information across the web about any person, thing, place, activity, movie, series, site, and anything else.

-Certain businesses known as data brokers have also reaped great benefits from this.
-This is because Google has made it much easier for these brokers to access public records from the internet.
+Certain businesses known as data brokers have also benefited greatly from this.
+Google has made it much easier for these brokers to access public records from the Internet.

-Before digging into Google’s involvement in the data brokerage industry and how you can remove public records from the internet, let’s look into what a public record actually is.
+Before discussing Google’s involvement in the data brokerage industry and how public records can be removed from the Internet, let’s first define what a public record is.

 What Makes A Public Record Public?

-It is easy to think that a public record is simply a record that anyone can see.
-While this is true, these public records are actually considered public because they were filed and recorded by public agencies on the local, state, and federal levels.
+It is easy to think that a public record is simply one anyone can see.
+While this is true, these public records are considered public because they were filed and recorded by local, state, and federal public agencies.

-Thus, to be specific, a public record comprises information that was recorded or documented by a public agency.
-This is in line with the FOIA (Freedom Of Information Act).
+Thus, to be specific, a public record comprises information recorded or documented by a public agency by the FOIA (Freedom of Information Act).

-This specific law was implemented in order to offer transparency to American citizens when it comes to almost any public transaction or piece of information.
+This specific law was implemented to offer transparency to American citizens regarding almost any public transaction or piece of information.

 On the local level, the county clerk’s office is the designated office to handle government agencies’ public records.
 The county clerk manages these public and original records and documents.